 Lifestyle and home remedies

-Over-the-counter nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin, others) or naproxen (Aleve), are not usually recommended for easing the signs and symptoms of polymyalgia rheumatica.
+Over-the-counter nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), are not usually recommended for easing the signs and symptoms of polymyalgia rheumatica.

-Healthy lifestyle choices can help you manage the side effects that may result from corticosteroid treatment:
+Healthy lifestyle choices can help you manage the side effects that corticosteroid treatment can cause:

 - Exercise regularly.
-Talk to your doctor about exercise that is appropriate for you to maintain a healthy weight and to strengthen bones and muscles.
+Talk to your doctor about exercise that's appropriate for you to maintain a healthy weight and to strengthen bones and muscles.

 - Use assistive devices.
-Use luggage and grocery carts, reaching aids, shower grab bars and other assistive devices to help make daily tasks easier.
-Take steps to minimize the risk of falls, such as wearing low-heeled shoes.
-Talk to your doctor about whether the use of a cane or other walking aid is appropriate for you to prevent falls or other injury.
+Consider using luggage and grocery carts, reaching aids, shower grab bars, and other assistive devices to help make daily tasks easier.

 Coping and support